Article

 4 For the transit station, off-street public path, public park frontage, shall be measured from a property line or right-of-way line.
 If there is an easement in place for any frontage, then the measurement shall be taken from such easement.
 For any frontage abutting a reservation for a future frontage, the frontage setback line shall be measured from the edge of the reservation area.

-5 If there is an existing Charlotte Water easement, other utility easement, or overhead utility clearance requirement that conflicts with the build-to zone requirement, a build-to line shall be established at the edge of the easement or the edge of the overhead utility clearance requirement closest to the build-to zone.
+5 When an existing Charlotte Water easement, other utility easement, or overhead utility clearance requirement conflicts with the build-to zone requirement, a build-to line shall be established at the edge of the easement or the edge of the overhead utility clearance requirement closest to the build-to zone.
+A build-to zone shall not be required along frontages which abut a man-made or natural physical feature 35 feet in width or greater such as, but not limited to, a railroad line, rapid transit line, gas pipeline, SWIM buffer, or a buffer related to post-construction stormwater requirements.
+This does not include any stormwater control measure as required by this Ordinance.

 6 Where a lot has more than two frontages that require a build-to zone, the build-to zone shall be increased by 100% for those frontages that exceed two.
 Such an increase should be applied to those frontages that are lowest in the established hierarchy of frontages (Section 3.5.D).